 But perhaps I should start from the beginning.

 Miranda and I had recently arrived in this hill station town in southern India called Kodaikanal (pronounced ‘Koe-dye-kanal’).
 Well, they called it a hill.
 I’d have said it was a mountain, with its snow-capped peaks and steep-sided valleys.
 Suffice to say that, at more than 2,000 metres above sea level, the air was a blissfully refreshing ten degrees cooler than down on the blistering plains only an hour’s perilous drive below.

 We’d arrived in Kodaikanal the previous evening.
 We’d gone there to see an Indian guru called Sai Baba.
 He was quite famous in that part of India and we’d heard, through the grapevine, that he might have some answers for us…..

 If you’d like to buy Lord of the Dance in the UK, it’s here on Amazon UK.

 Or to buy it in the US, it’s here on Amazon US.
-Or buy it on Kindle here: [link coming soon]
+Or buy it for your Kindle at Amazon here.

 If you live in the UK, and would like to review Lord of the Dance, do

 Contact Me, and I’ll send you a free review copy.